What are akathisias?

-People have killed themselves over this condition but unfortunately, to the regular person, it is nothing more than a word… until you experience it first hand.
+People have actually killed themselves over this condition.
+To most people, it is nothing more than a word… until they have experienced it firsthand.
 The sensation of akathisia varies from person to person, and the way you experience it can change every few minutes or hours.

-Psychiatrists or other practitioners who don’t understand this condition can make it worse by emotionally traumatizing you, insulting you or dismissing you as a hypochondriac.
-I believe the lack of empathy associated with this symptoms, which is almost like “restless legs syndrome” but worse, is why a lot of people check out in the wee hours of the night when the symptoms escalate.
-As a rule, this feeling of insects crawling under your skin gets worse at midnight and lingers until morning, but this is not a hard fast rule.
+Psychiatrists or other practitioners who don’t understand this condition can make it worse by emotionally traumatizing you, insulting you, or dismissing you as a hypochondriac.
+I believe the lack of empathy associated with this condition, which is like restless legs syndrome (RLS) times a thousand, is why a lot of people check out in the wee hours of the night when the symptoms escalate.
+As a rule, this feeling – which has been compared to insects crawling under your skin – gets worse at midnight and lingers until morning, but this is not a hard and fast rule.

 While it hasn’t happened to me, I’ve studied akathisias for a long time.
-My interest first peaked when I saw patients in my nursing homes attempting to describe the symptoms with tears in their eyes.
-Back then it was induced by the psychotropic medications or drugs used for Alzheimer’s, and sometimes drugs used for sleep.
+My interest first piqued when I saw patients in my nursing homes attempting to describe the symptoms with tears in their eyes.
+In these patients, it was induced by the psychotropic medications or drugs used for Alzheimer’s or for sleep.
 Back then it was just a word to me, and a symptom that could be managed with new medications that didn’t affect the same receptors.
-While helpful, back then I was not aware of a cure.
+While helpful, at that time I was not aware of a cure.

-Today, I am confident that some of the treatment options below could be the “cure.”
-I want to say that with caution because you will need your physician to advise you on this, and to prescribe the medications that are right for you.
-(I have no idea what’s right for all of you, there are hundreds of thousands of you reading this all over the world, I couldn’t possibly know what will work for all of you, so I’m listing options down below).
+Today, I am confident that some of the treatment options below could be the “cure” you are so desperately seeking.
+I want to say that with caution because you will need your physician to advise you on this and to prescribe the medications that are right for you.
+(I have no idea what’s right for all of you, there are hundreds of thousands of you reading this all over the world!)

-It can be beyond comprehension at times.
-People with Parkinson’s disease almost always develop akathisias but it can happen to anyone, especially if you take medications known to cause it.
-People with RLS (Restless Legs Syndrome) have some idea of this condition but it’s not the same as true akathisia because the akathasias will occur during daytime hours and are not limited to the legs like RLS.
+Akathisias can be beyond comprehension at times.
+People with Parkinson’s disease almost always develop them but it can happen to anyone, especially if you take medications known to cause it.
+People with RLS have some idea of this condition but it’s not the same as true akathisia because the akathasias will occur during daytime hours and are not limited to the legs like RLS.

 While subjective, most sufferers will say their muscles feel like they are quivering, but you can’t see that.
 That makes it easy for an onlooker to be insensitive, and dismiss you or call you a hypochondriac.
-Please, if you are reading this and know someone with akathisia, this is no joke.
 In my humble opinion, this condition is one of the most horrific symptoms to befall a person, and today’s article is my attempt to help you, and improve or even save your life.
-Seriously, some people with this condition choose to end it, and I’m speaking to you today.

 As a general rule, the treatment strategies for akathisias include anticholinergic medications, dopamine agonists, drugs that are “GABA-ergic” in nature, beta-blockers, benzodiazepines, and serotonin antagonists.
 Now, here are some ways to help you hack akathisias: